s0ur-oranges/convoblend/README.md

 # ConvoBlend

-ConvoBlend is a ChatRooms applications where users can register and create rooms for the prupose of real-time discussion with other users on various topics.
-Users can edit room description and delete a room.
+ConvoBlend is a ChatRooms applications where users can register and create chatrooms for the purpose of real-time discussion with other users on various topics.
+Users can edit room description and also delete a room if they wish.
 They also have the option of controlling their profile visibility.
 It utilises django channels and websockets for facilitating real-time chatting.

 ## Overview